MarletteFunding/Credit-Risk-Modeling-Take-Home/submissions/credit-risk-takehome-candidate_1/AI_LIKELIHOOD_ASSESSMENT.md

 - Creates `use_sample_weights` parameter
 - Extracts `self.sample_weights` from data
 - **Never passes weights to training functions**
-- Template had this working; Nicholas' version is broken
+- Template had this working; candidate_1's version is broken
 - Also contradicts notebook which removes sample_weight as leakage

 ### 3. Unremoved Template TODOs